-Most major energy projects last a long time.
-A really long time.
-The median age of a coal-fired power plant in the United States for example, is somewhere around 40 years.
-Many nuclear power plants have received (or are applying for) license extensions that will effectively permit them to run for 60 years or longer.
+Many major energy projects last a long time.
 Even those that aren't quite so long-lived are built with the intention that they will operate for many years.
-Moreover, different energy technology options have different construction and operating costs (and possibly monetized carbon costs depending on future regulations, but that will be the subject for another lesson).
+Moreover, different energy technology options have different construction and operating costs.
 The finances of energy projects can be difficult to evaluate for just this reason - they often involve large immediate capital outlays, followed by a stream of revenues (or costs, if the project is uneconomical) over a long period of time.
 The process of "discounting" is the way that we think about future costs and revenues in terms of decisions that we are forced to make today.

 By the end of this lesson, you should be able to:

 This lesson will take us one week to complete.
 Please refer to the Course Calendar in Canvas for specific due dates.
-Specific directions for the assignment below can be found within this lesson.
+Specific directions and grading rubrics for assignment submissions can be found in the Lesson 5 module in Canvas.

 If you have any questions, please post them to our Questions? discussion forum (not email).
 I will not be reviewing these.
 I encourage you to work as a cohort in that space.
 If you do require assistance, please reach out to me directly after you have worked with your cohort --- I am always happy to get on a one-on-one call, or even better, with a group of you.